ChBoyShPd/rcos-status-updates/spring_2019/week_04.md

 >--

 ### Developed
-> Pre-allocated and makrked code space for logging.
+> Pre-allocated and marked code space for logging.

 > Development of user-login verification: salted hashing.